The Muppet Movie: Plot

-Joined by Rowlf the Dog and reunited with Miss Piggy along the way, the Muppets continue their journey to Hollywood, but their car breaks down in the desert.
-Sitting at a campfire, the group sadly realizes that they will likely miss the audition the next day.
-Kermit wanders off, ashamed for bringing his friends on a fruitless journey, but some personal reflection restores his commitment.
-He returns to camp, where he discovers the Electric Mayhem have come to their rescue, having learned of their plight by reading ahead in the film's script.
-The Mayhem offer to drive the entire group the rest of the way in their bus.
+Joined by Rowlf the Dog, the Muppets pick up Miss Piggy – who is hitchhiking on the side of the road – and continue their journey; but their car breaks down in the desert.
+Sitting at a campfire, the group realizes that they will likely miss the auditions the next day.
+Kermit wanders off, ashamed for bringing his friends on a fruitless journey, but personal reflection restores his commitment.
+He returns to camp, where he discovers that the Electric Mayhem have come to their rescue, having learned of their plight by reading ahead in the film's script.
+The Mayhem offer to drive the group the rest of the way in their bus.

-The group is warned by a reformed Max that Hopper has hired an assassin, Snake Walker (Scott Walker), to kill Kermit.
+The group is warned by a reformed Max that Hopper has hired an assassin, Snake Walker, to kill Kermit.
 Kermit decides to face his aggressor and proposes a Western-style showdown in a nearby ghost town.
 There, they find inventor Dr. Bunsen Honeydew and his assistant Beaker.
-Kermit confronts Hopper with an appeal to Hopper's own hopes and dreams, but Hopper is unmoved and orders his henchmen to kill Kermit and his friends.
-They are saved when one of Dr. Honeydew's inventions, "insta-grow" pills, temporarily enlarges Mayhem drummer Animal, who frightens away Hopper and his henchmen for good.
+Kermit and his friends are saved when one of Dr. Honeydew's inventions, "insta-grow" pills, enlarges Mayhem drummer Animal, who frightens away Hopper and his henchmen.

-Once the Muppets reach the Hollywood studio, they finally meet studio executive Lew Lord (Orson Welles), who signs the Muppets to a "standard 'rich and famous' contract".
-The first take in their attempt to perform the script goes awry when Gonzo crashes into the prop rainbow, and an explosion blows a hole in the roof of the studio.
-However, a real rainbow shines through the hole and onto the Muppets.
-Joined by other Muppet characters from Sesame Street, Emmet Otter's Jug-Band Christmas, and The Land of Gorch, the Muppets all sing together.
+Once the Muppets reach the Hollywood studio, they meet executive Lew Lord, who signs them to a "standard 'rich and famous' contract".
+The first take in their attempt to perform the script goes awry when Gonzo crashes into the prop rainbow, which knocks the scenery down and an explosion blows a hole in the roof of the studio, but a real rainbow shines through the hole and illuminates all the Muppets.
+Joined by characters from other Henson productions – including Sesame Street, Emmet Otter's Jug-Band Christmas, and The Land of Gorch – the Muppets sing the final verse in a reprise of "Rainbow Connection."
+As the film ends, Sweetums tears through the screen, elated that he caught up with them.

-Sweetums then tears through the movie screen in the theater, ending the film and catching up with the rest of the crew as they congratulate each other on their performances.